César Azpilicueta: Senior

 On 1 February 2013, Azpilicueta was named in the squad for the upcoming international friendly against Uruguay.
 The manager said of the selection: 'Azpilicueta is playing many games for Chelsea.
 He has a lot of energy, defends well and is always willing to attack.
 We have a lot of hope for him.
 He made his debut five days later, playing the full 90 minutes in the 3–1 win in Doha, Qatar; after the match, he said that it was his "dream to play for Spain" at the senior level.
 Azpilicueta was selected to the 2013 FIFA Confederations Cup tournament held in Brazil: he started in the second group game against Tahiti which Spain won 10–0 in a record for the largest margin of victory in the competition, and replaced Álvaro Arbeloa at half-time in the final against the hosts, in an eventual 3–0 loss.

 In June 2014, Azpilicueta was selected to represent Spain in the 2014 FIFA World Cup in Brazil.
 He was the starting right-back during the first two fixtures, against the Netherlands and Chile, as the nation was eliminated at the group stage.

 Azpilicueta was also included in the 23-man squad for the 2018 World Cup in Russia, as well as the 24-man squad for UEFA Euro 2020.
 At the latter, he scored his first senior international goal, his team's second of a 5–3 win against Croatia in the round of 16.

 Azpilicueta captained Spain for the first time in a 2022 FIFA World Cup qualification match against Georgia on 5 September 2021.
 He was included in Spain's 26-man squad for the 2022 World Cup in Qatar, appearing twice at the tournament.

-He was last called up to the Spain squad in September 2023.